Marty Golden: Political career

 From 1998 through 2002, Golden represented the 43rd district of the New York City Council.
 Golden was first elected to represent Brooklyn's 22nd Senate district in 2002.
 The 22nd State Senate district includes the neighborhoods of Bay Ridge, Dyker Heights, Bensonhurst, Marine Park, Gerritsen Beach, Gravesend, Manhattan Beach, and parts of Sheepshead Bay, Borough Park and Midwood.

 In 2011, Golden voted against legalizing same-sex marriage in New York, stating that he considered it a "destruction of the sacrament of marriage."

 Golden voted in favor of the gun control law known as the NY SAFE Act in January 2013.

 In 2013, Golden was a vocal opponent of traffic enforcement cameras.
 In 2017, he described plans to expand the number of speed cameras near public schools in New York City as "non-starters".
 While in May 2018, he stated support for legislation that would double the number of speed cameras in New York City, this concession came only after Republican members of the State Senate worked to reduce the number of speed cameras from the proposed 750 to just 290.
 In June 2018, Golden co-sponsored legislation to eliminate all speed cameras after six months.

-In February 2015, the New York Post reported that Golden had "proposed legislation requiring the state Health Department to inspect abortion clinics at least once every two years."

 Following the murder of NYPD Officer Randolph Holder in 2015, Golden proposed legislation that would prevent anyone with two or more felony convictions from entering a drug treatment program as an alternative to imprisonment.
 Tyrone Howard, the killer of Officer Holder, had a long history of arrests but was still allowed into a diversion program in early 2015.
 The bill passed the Senate in 2017.

 In June 2017, approximately 150 protesters rallied outside Golden's office in support of the New York Health Act, an act to establish a single-payer healthcare system in New York.

 Golden and his staff reportedly declined the protesters' request for him to hold a healthcare townhall.

 Golden has been a vocal opponent of a proposed hotel that would sit directly across from a P.S.
 104 in Bay Ridge.
 Golden stated, "We don't want to put a hotel where we so desperately need classrooms".
 Since March 2018, Golden has attended three protests at the vacant lot.
 Golden started a petition online to help garner more support for the protest of the proposed hotel.

 In September 2018, The New York Times described Golden as a "popular figure" in his district who has "consistently won support from both Republicans and Democrats, who know him for his omnipresence at scholarship dinners and senior citizens' birthday parties".
 He ran unopposed in four of his elections, even though Democrats hold a two-to-one voter registration advantage in the district.

 In his 2018 re-election bid, Golden was defeated by Democratic challenger Andrew Gounardes by 1,100 votes.